Oregon State University College of Liberal Arts: Budget cuts

 In 1990, Oregon voters passed the historic property-tax-reducing Ballot Measure 5.
 Passage of the new law dramatically changed Oregon's property taxes, greatly reduced funding for many K-12 schools, and helped to eliminate several popular programs at the Oregon State University College of Liberal Arts.
 Following passage of the measure, specific schools in the college of liberal arts were targeted for elimination.

 Unrelated to passage of the measure, the University of Oregon's board of regents had a long, unsuccessful history of asking the Oregon State Board of Higher Education to eliminate OSU's technical journalism and broadcast media communications programs.
 The UO board believed they were "duplicative" of programs offered by their own university and made the request numerous times over the previous 70 years.
-Despite the pressure and claims, the faculty at the college of liberal arts was successful in maintaining both programs for decades, by ensuring their curriculums were distinct and missions uniquely different from similar programs offered by the University of Oregon.
+Despite the pressure and claims, the faculty at the college of liberal arts was successful in maintaining both programs for decades, by ensuring their curriculums were distinct and missions uniquely different from programs offered by the University of Oregon.
 However, the 1991 state-wide budget cuts from passage of Measure 5 gave the board of higher education an opportunity to eliminate both programs, along with religious studies, while also satisfying the UO board of regents.
 Due to the Oregon State Board of Higher Education's new budgeting, the university's general fund appropriations fell from $117 million in fiscal 1992/93 to $101.2 million for the 1993/94 fiscal year.
 At the time the technical journalism program was eliminated, it was recognized as the fastest growing school on campus.

 Since 2018, the college of liberal arts has offered a minor in applied journalism.
 The new digital communication arts major is also helping to fill the hole created by the loss of the technical journalism and broadcast media communications programs by introducing media students to the latest news and broadcasting software and technologies.
 The religious studies major was reinstated in 2018.